oliviarmunoz/61040-portfolio/assignments/pset1/exercise2.md

     requires: a valid and unique username
     effects: creates and returns a new User with the username and password.
 Emails the token to the user for verification.
 Has no effect if the user is already registered.

-  confirm (username: String, token: String):
+  confirm (username: Username, token: String):
-    requires: a valid username and token combination
+    requires: an existing Username that has the token
-    effects: verifies the User with that username by setting the `verifed` flag to true.
+    effects: verifies the User with that username by setting the `verified` flag to true.
 Has no effect if the token is not associated with that username or if the username is invalid.
   ```